offirgolan/ember-host-manager/README.md

 ## Usage

-In this example we are gonna setup 3 environments for our Ember app (`dev`, `staging`, and `prod`).

-### Setup the hosts config
+### Hosts Configuration

-When you install this addon, a file called `hosts.js` will be created under the **config** directory.
-This is where we define all our different hosts and their appropriate configs
+When you install this addon, a `config/hosts.js` file will be created which will hold all the different hosts and their configurations.

 It will look something like this: